adityaponnada/adityaponnada.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I am a Research Scientist at Spotify, where I study how people, cultures, and personaization shape each other to create best tailored user experiences.
-I am a member of Human in the AI (HAI) lab.
+I am a Research Scientist at Spotify, where I am a member of the Human-in-the-AI (HAI) Lab.
+I study how people, cultures, and personaization shape each other to create best tailored user experiences.
 I completed my PhD in Personal Health Informatics from Khoury College of Computer Sciences and Bouve College of Health Sciences at Northeastern University, Boston, MA.
-The focus of my PhD research was on improving experience sampling methods to gather large-scale temporally dense behavioral information in real-world settings.
+My PhD research focused on improving experience sampling methods to gather large-scale temporally dense behavioral information in real-world settings.

 Publications
 ------